DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 • Packaging of goods in accordance with agreed standards

-• Handling export formalities in the country of origin
+• Managing export formalities in the country of origin

-• Organisation and payment of transport to the agreed destination
+• Organising and paying for transport to the agreed destination

-• Risks and costs until the goods are ready for unloading
+• All risks and costs until the goods are ready for unloading

 • Unloading goods from the means of transport

-• Payment of import duties, customs duties and VAT in the recipient country
+• Paying import duties, customs duties and VAT in the destination country

 Pros and cons of DAP for the seller